datafordemocracy/public-interest-data-2020/docs/schedule.md

 * Research articles on child welfare and race (TBA, 1 per group)
 * Ronald L. Wasserstein, Allen L. Schirm, and Nicole A. Lazar.
 2019. ["Moving to a World Beyond `p < 0.05'."](https://tandfonline.com/doi/full/10.1080/00031305.2019.1583913) *The American Statistician& 73: 1-10.

-Due
+What's Due?
-* Collaborative annotations/commenting on today's (pretty short) reading in Perusall by 2pm Monday, 4/13
+* Individual annotations/commenting on today's (pretty short) reading in Perusall by 2pm Monday, 4/13
 * Team progress report 3: revised models, visualizations, summaries of your key questions (well-narrated Rmarkdown file) in slack/assignments by 2pm Monday, 4/13
 * Team research article synthesis in slack/reading-news by 2pm Monday, 4/13
 * Team peer review of another team's progress report 2 via comment thread in slack by 2pm Monday, 4/13